-On Day Two, we visited Ethicon Johnson&Johnson, where we were able to customize the displays to be a bit more biology-focused.
+On Day Two, we visited a biomedical company, where we were able to customize the displays to be a bit more biology-focused.
 We showed Living Heart with the Google Viewers, the Living Brain on the Zspaces, the Human Shoulder on the AR Hololens and the Operating Room experience on the Vive headset.
 The Operating Room was always occupied!
 We had a steady flow of foot traffic, with visitors spending an average of 20 minutes inside.

-Day Three took us to Procter & Gamble.
-Although attendance was a bit lower, visitors stayed for an average of about half an hour.
-We were able to customize this visit to what these (mostly) engineers were doing at P&G. We showed perfect packaging videos on both the entrance screen and back presentation monitors.
+Day Three took us to another customer, where visitors stayed for an average of about half an hour.
+We were able to customize this visit to what these (mostly) engineers were doing.
+We showed perfect packaging videos on both the entrance screen and back presentation monitors.
 We had the bottle drop experiences on both the Zspace and Hololens and had the Vive set up with an interactive shopping space.

 Day Four, at Miami University of Ohio, was by far the busiest day, with nonstop traffic.
 We were set up in front of the engineering and computer science building, so we got a lot of engineering students, though several psychology majors also enjoyed the Living Brain and Heart demos.
 Again, the driving simulator was the most popular.
 We also received several visits from alumni, as the visit was promoted and worked into the agenda of the yearly Alumni Board meeting nearby.